 A sought-out social media and networking expert and thought leader, Miethner has been featured in The New York Times, VICE, Fast Company, Wall Street Journal, Vogue, GLAMOUR, and on Good Morning America.

-An Adjunct Professor since 2014, Emily teaches career and social media skills to a range of students at School of Visual Arts and Fashion Institute of Technology and has her certificate in Diversity & Inclusion from Cornell University.
+An Adjunct Professor since 2014, Emily teaches career and social media skills to a range of students at the School of Visual Arts and Fashion Institute of Technology, and has her certificate in Diversity and Inclusion from Cornell University.

 Emily is also a member of the Hofstra University Women in Leadership Alumni Association and the Hofstra University NextGen Advisory Board Member.